facelessuser/backrefs/docs/src/markdown/index.md

 'SOMETEXT'
 ```

-If needed, you can use the objects `compile` function to pre-compile the replace patterns:
+If needed, you can use the object's `compile` function to pre-compile the replace patterns:

 ```pycon3
 >>> pattern = bre.compile(r'(\p{Letter}+)')